Water Damage Restoration Essex, CT

 The Water Damage We See Most in Essex

-Essex sits on the tidal Connecticut River near its mouth, so high-tide surge and river flooding drive the AE zones along the waterfront, and we classify every loss under the IICRC S500 standard and document it for your insurer.
+Essex sits on the tidal Connecticut River near its mouth, so high-tide surge and river flooding drive the floodplains along the waterfront, and we classify every loss under the IICRC S500 standard and document it for your insurer.
 These are the water-damage patterns we see most often around the village.

 Flooded Basement, Fully Dried